mesosphere-backup/ansible-dcos/docs/INSTALL_AWS.md

 cp -R group_vars/all.example/ group_vars/all/
 ```

 The now created file `group_vars/all/setup.yaml` is for configuring DC/OS.
-You can also run the wizard `bash ./configure-dcos.sh` to create this file and match your preferred configuration.
 The variables are explained within the file.
-In order to setup DC/OS for AWS, you should change at the following variables:
+In order to setup DC/OS for AWS, you should change at least the following variables:

 Change the exhibitor backend to `aws_s3`.
 So the master discovery is done by using an S3 bucket: